ORGANIC CHEMISTRY 2

 Example

-• It is solube in non-polar solvents like organic solvent (Toluene itself is good organic solvent)
+• It is soluble in non-polar solvents like organic solvents (Toluene itself is a good organic solvent).

-• Its vapour density is large than that of the air
+• Its vapor density is larger than that of air.

-• It is colourless liquid at room temperature.
+• It is a colorless liquid at room temperature.

 In most cases toluene is used as organic solvent instead of benzene because it is less toxic.